Lost in Latent Space: An Empirical Study of Latent Diffusion Models for Physics Emulation: Methodology

 \paragraph{Training} As in Section \ref{sec:diffusion}, diffusion models are trained via denoising score matching \cite{vincent2011connection, hyvarinen2005estimation}

 with the exception that the data does not come from the pixel-space distribution $p(\theta, x^{1:L})$ but from the latent-space distribution $p(\theta, z^{1:L})$ determined by the encoder $E_\psi$.
-Following \textcite{voleti2022mcvd}, we randomly sample the binary mask $b \sim p(b)$ during training to cover several conditioning tasks, including prediction with a context $p(z^{i+c:i+n} \mid z^{i:i+c-1})$ and backward temporal prediction $p(z^{i:i+n-1} \mid z^{i+n})$.
-We find this random masking strategy to slightly improve convergence and generalization \cite{voleti2022mcvd, zheng2023fast}.
+Following \textcite{voleti2022mcvd}, we randomly sample the binary mask $b \sim p(b)$ during training to cover several conditioning tasks, including prediction with variable-length context $p(z^{i+c:i+n} \mid z^{i:i+c-1})$.

 \paragraph{Sampling} After training, we sample from the learned distribution by solving Eq.~\eqref{eq:reverse-sde} with $\eta = 0$, which corresponds to the probability flow ODE \cite{song2021scorebased}.
-To this end, we implement a 3rd order Adams-Bashforth multi-step method \cite{hairer1993solving, zhang2022fast}.
+To this end, we implement a 3rd order Adams-Bashforth multi-step integration method, as proposed by \textcite{zhang2023fast}.
 Intuitively, this method leverages information from previous integration steps to improve accuracy.
 We find this approach highly effective, producing high-quality samples with significantly fewer neural function evaluations (NFEs) than other widespread samplers~\cite{song2021denoising, karras2022elucidating}.